artifacthealth/service-model/README.md

 The previously configured factory is then used to create a [[RequestDispatcher]] which is responsible for handling service requests.
 In this example we configure an [express](https://www.npmjs.com/package/express) web server to delegate all requests with a base path of "/api" to the RequestDispatcher.
+The service is now available.

 ```typescript
 import * as express from "express";